-Join Roy Sivan for an in-depth discussion in this video Creating an AngularJS Controller, part of AngularJS and WordPress: Building a Single-Page Application.
+Join Roy Sivan for an in-depth discussion in this video Creating an AngularJS Controller, part of Building a Single-Page Application with AngularJS and WordPress.

 - Angular controllers are easy to create.…The main purpose for a controller…is so Angular knows what functionality to run…based on the route which we will create later.…We'll create a controller,…and call it ListCtrl.…ListCtrl will be the controller that runs…on a blog listing or archive page.…As I said before,…controllers can take on injectable objects,…like scope and the Posts factory,…which we just created.…Now we have a function that will run…when the route matches the controller.…I'm going to go ahead and put something in the console,…so we know that it's running fine.…